shaan-shah/shaan-shah.github.io/_pages/books.md

 + Politika: Power Plays 01 - Tom Clancy
 + Artemis - Andy Weir
 + Exadelic - Jon Evans
-+ The Night Manager - John Le Carre

 ---
 ### non-fiction
 + The Double Helix - James Watson
-+ Sapiens: A Brief History of Humankind - Yuval Noah Harari
 + A Thousand Brains - Jeff Hawkins
 + The Selfish Gene - Richard Dawkins
 + Thinking, Fast and Slow - Daniel Kahneman
 + The Human Advantage: How Our Brains Became Remarkable -  Suzana Herculano-Houzel
 + Chaos: Making a New Science - James Gleick
 + Mendeleyev's Dream: The Quest for the Elements - Paul Strathern
++ Sapiens: A Brief History of Humankind - Yuval Noah Harari
 + The Big Score: The Billion Dollar Story of Silicon Valley - Michael S. Malone
 + In the Company of Giants: Candid Conversations with the Visionaries of the Digital World
 + King of Capital: The Remarkable Rise, Fall, and Rise Again of Steve Schwarzman and Blackstone